MicrosoftDocs/appcenter-docs/docs/test-cloud/test-reports.md

 ### Download the full sized screenshot

 To speed up the page rendering, all screenshots are resized to match multiple browser windows sizes.
 For larger screenshots, the test report automatically renders with the 50% screenshot.
 The API can be used to download the full sized screenshots by getting the test report `https://openapi.appcenter.ms/#/test/test_getTestReport` and from the report fetch the step report (step_report_url).
-Within the step report, there will be a field called original (/deviceScreenshots/*/screenshot/urls/original) that will point to the full size screenshot.
+Within the step report, there'll be a field called original (/deviceScreenshots/*/screenshot/urls/original) that will point to the full size screenshot.

 [Follow this link for instructions on how to use App Center's API](https://docs.microsoft.com/appcenter/api-docs/)